Ashritv/DFT/README.md

 # DFT
-Everything about DFT learnt during internship at CICS lab
+Everything about DFT (Design For Testability) learnt during internship at CICS lab